 OVERALL RISK : MEDIUM

-Boston is generally safe for tourists, though there are some neighborhoods that are best avoided.
-Crime that does occur is mainly between members of street gangs or individuals who know each other, and in areas that are of no interest to visitors.
+Boston is generally safe for tourists, though some neighborhoods are best avoided.
+A crime that does occur is mainly between members of street gangs or individuals who know each other, and in areas that are of no interest to visitors.
 Avoid sketchy neighborhoods and take normal precaution measures.